chrisadesign/chrisadesign.github.io/about.md

 ### Get in touch

 If you want to know a bit more about my work history or get in touch you can [connect on LinkedIn](https://www.linkedin.com/in/chrispaularmstrong/).

-You can also [find me on Twitter](https://twitter.com/chrisnothanson) where I occasionally share nonsense.